 (c) Sander Buekers

-Sam Thys is a visual artist and recent graduate with a Master’s degree in Visual Arts.
-Their practice explores the intersection of art, ecology, and living matter.
-What began as a passion for photography has developed into a deeper investigation of our relationship with the natural world—focusing in particular on algae as both material and collaborator.
+Sam Thys (Antwerp, 1996) explores the complex entanglement of art, ecology, and living matter in his artistic practice.
+What began as a fascination with photography has evolved into a profound investigation of our relationship with nature, with algae as a central medium and collaborator.

 (c) Sander Buekers